artificialsolutions/teneo-inquire-reference-dashboard/README.md

 To draw these diagrams the dashboard uses [Google Charts](https://developers.google.com/chart).

-The dashboard is created as single file with minimal styling.
+The dashboard is created as single file with minimal styling that can be opened in a browser.

 ## Prerequisites
 Before you can use the dashboard you need to have the following: